How do I declare a Law and Society Minor?

-- Declare a Law and Society Minor online at the SSC, if you have completed 27 credits, as soon as your registration window opens for winter session.
+- Declare a Law and Society Minor online at the SSC, if you are in the Faculty of Arts and have completed 27 credits, when your registration window opens for winter session.

 - Enroll in LASO 204 Introduction to Law and Society during your second year if possible.
 Registration in LASO 204 is generally restricted to declared minors.

-- The Law and Society Advisor will visit your LASO 204 class during the term to answer questions and distribute the Advising Form for students who have not yet submitted it.
-Fill out the form and return it when you meet with the LASO advisor before the end of the term if possible.
+- The Law and Society Advisor will visit your LASO 204 class during the term to answer questions and distribute the ADVISING FORM for students who have not yet competed or submitted it.
+Fill out the form and return it to the LASO advisor before the end of Term 1 if possible.

 Do I have to declare a Law and Society Minor to take LASO 204?